arbaregni/mygrep/README.md

 This was a rewrite of a term assignment which accrued a certain amount of technical debt.

+## Approach

+We compile the regular expression to a NFT (non-deterministic finite automata).

+We do an exponential search to find a path through the NFA.

 ## Regex Syntax

 Normal characters are matched sequentially.